API documentation#

 Closes the underlying session.

-Creates the default http client with a vanilla session object.
+Creates an HTTP client with an aiohttp session object.

 Opens a url with this client’s session and iterates over its bytes.